sebas411/devsu-demo/README.md

 ## Getting Started

 ### Changes made
-- Change database to PostgreSQL
+- Parametrized the database to be able to use postgres for production and sqlite for development
 - Use gunicorn to serve the app

 ### Prerequisites